chrisbinnie/kubernetes-security/index.md

 # Chris Binnie - Kubernetes Security: Container Orchestration Hardening & Protection

-Secure your Kubernetes infrastructure with this comprehensive security guide from my working notes.
-Learn essential hardening techniques including RBAC, network policies, and defence strategies for production clusters.
-This guide covers critical security domains from basic setup to advanced threat protection across all Kubernetes environments.
+Secure your Kubernetes infrastructure with this comprehensive security information from my working notes.
+Make sure you test these code snippets thoroughly before relying on them though.
+This page looks at RBAC, network policies, and defence strategies for production clusters; from basic info to advanced threat protection across all Kubernetes environments.

-Kubernetes security is fundamental for protecting your containerised workloads from cyber threats, data breaches, and unauthorised access.
+Kubernetes security is a cornerstone in protecting your containerised workloads from cyber threats, data breaches, and unauthorised access.
 This comprehensive guide covers essential security practices, from basic cluster hardening to advanced threat protection, ensuring your Kubernetes environment remains secure and compliant with industry standards.

 Whether you're managing self-hosted clusters, EKS, GKE, or AKS environments, these security principles apply across all Kubernetes distributions and will help you build a robust defence against modern cyber threats in cloud-native environments.